Al Warqa: Geography and history

 Landmarks in Al Warqaa include Dubai Municipality garbage disposal centre, Aswaaq Mall and Al Warqa Grand Mosque.

-History

 In 2001, as part of Dubai's rapid urban expansion, Al Warqa was officially established as a planned residential area with the launch of Al Warqa 1 and Al Warqa 2.
 These initial phases introduced structured road networks, modern villas, public schools, and municipal services to accommodate the growing population.
 Over the following decade, the area continued to evolve with the addition of Al Warqa 3, 4, and 5, alongside the development of public parks, mosques, healthcare centers, and retail outlets.